Links to Academic and Anthroposophic Institutions

 Certification as an Anthroposophic Physician

-This training can contribute to the attainment of a certificate as an anthroposophic physician awarded by the Anthroposophical Medical Association.
-Additional requirements include practical experience in an anthroposophic clinic or practice, working with a mentor, personal experiences of Art Therapy and Eurythmy Therapy and the submission of two case histories demonstrating the ability to understand the patients’ constitution and illness in anthroposophic terms and an appropriate use of medicines and therapies.
+This training aims to prepare participants for Certification as an Anthroposophic Physician according to Internationally agreed Training Standards (2017).
+This includes two years practical experience in an anthroposophic clinic or the participant’s own practice, working with a mentor, personal experiences of Art Therapy and Eurythmy Therapy and the submission of three case histories demonstrating the ability to understand the patients’ constitution and illness in anthroposophic terms and an appropriate use of medicines and therapies.
 A one hour oral examination is involved.

 Elements of the Course: